 Hi, I’m Joe.
 I’m a computational archaeologist – I try to understand past societies using quantitative data, statistics, and computer models.
 In practice, that means I spend most of my time looking for interesting data and writing R code.
 I’m particularly interested in early prehistory, and my research to date has centered on the human ecology of prehistoric foragers in the arid fringes of Southwest Asia, between about 25,000 and 8,000 years ago.
 Sometimes I also get my hands dirty: I do fieldwork in eastern Jordan as part of the Epipalaeolithic Foragers in Azraq project, and in the past have worked on field research in Iran, Oman, Ukraine, and Bulgaria.

-I’m part of the Centre for the Study of Early Agricultural Societies at the Department of Cross-cultural and Regional Studies, University of Copenhagen.
+I am currently working on the XRONOS project at the Institute of Archaeological Sciences, University of Bern, and am also affiliated with the Centre for the Study of Early Agricultural Societies at the University of Copenhagen.